 Vehicles continue to proceed in the direction they were moving when control was lost, despite being uncontrolled.
 On the ground, aircraft behave in this fashion, being road vehicles for all intents and purposes.
 While in the air, however, aircraft add a vertical descent each turn they are out of control, as if falling (which they are).
 This may greatly complicate attempts to regain control of a flying vehicle.

-If a vehicle crashes, make an ACT roll based on its current Velocity or Durability (whichever is lower), against the material value of whatever it struck.
-This is the amount of damage transferred into whatever the vehicle collided with, regardless of whether or not the ACT succeeds.
-If this ACT is successful, the vehicle can continue to move forward, though its momentum will be directly reduced by the m.v. of whatever it hit.
+If a vehicle crashes, make an ACTION roll based on its current Velocity or Durability (whichever is lower), against the material value of whatever it struck.
+This is the amount of damage transferred into whatever the vehicle collided with, regardless of whether or not the ACTION succeeds.
+If this ACTION is successful, the vehicle can continue to move forward, though its momentum will be directly reduced by the MV of whatever it hit.

-When exposed to damage, a vehicle's operator must attempt a Durability ACT, the results of which vary based on the intensity of incoming harm.
-If a vehicle's Durability rating is greater than the incoming damage, it suffers no ill effect on a yellow or blue Durability ACT, while a red result prompts a Handling check.
-A black Durability ACT indicates the vehicle has suffered damage, losing 1 RS of Durability until repaired.
+When exposed to damage, a vehicle's operator must attempt a Durability ACTION, the results of which vary based on the intensity of incoming harm.
+If a vehicle's Durability rating is greater than the incoming damage, it suffers no ill effect on a yellow or blue Durability ACTION, while a red result prompts a Handling check.
+A black Durability ACTION indicates the vehicle has suffered damage, losing 1 RS of Durability until repaired.

 The nature of such vehicular trait reductions depend entirely on the situation at hand, and may be determined by the Gamemaster.
 For example, being sprayed by bullets may cause the vehicle's windows to shatter, punctured tires, or even exploding gas tanks.
 Gamemasters can use this to make vehicular combat more exciting when desired, which helps when the player characters lack their own movement powers.